SurajShigavan/SpringBoot-project-using-Mysql/README.md

-# Simple Login Application (SprringBoot-project-using-Mysql)
+# Simple Login Application (SpringBoot-project-using-Mysql)

 The Login App is a simple web application built using Spring Boot and JSP that allows users to register, login, and recieve the Feedback from the user.